Director | Founder | Treatment Supervisor

 Additionally, Miranda has worked at numerous addiction treatment centres, specialising in addiction which has become her line of work and passion.
-Having passed through The Cedars program as a patient in 2015, Miranda has a special insight into what it takes to cultivate a life of recovery, and is dedicated and passionate about helping others find the same solution to a difficult condition.
+Having passed through The Cedars program as a patient as well, Miranda has a special insight into what it takes to cultivate a life of recovery, and is dedicated and passionate about helping others find the same solution to a difficult condition.

 Don Tait, QC, BA LLB

 A criminal lawyer illustriously appointed as Queen’s Counsel in Canada, Don experienced a life of captivating successes and tumultuous excesses.
 After multiple treatment attempts to address his alcoholism, every period of his sobriety was followed by an agonizing relapse.
 Don moved to South Africa in 2002 where he met Keith and Julia at an Alcoholics Anonymous meeting in Umkomaas in KZN.

 Don was invited to volunteer at The Cedars in 2003.
 He had specific experience in treatment facilities having been a Director at the renowned Brentwood Rehabilitation Centre in Canada for six years.
 In 2017 a book was written about Don’s life, called “Getting Off: A Criminal Lawyer’s Road to Redemption.”
 It is his unique experience that he uses to counsel our patients on the nature of spirituality, reality, and life.

 Head of Counselling | Clinical Supervisor